 The city’s population, having reached a peak of about 385,000 in 1950, began to drop, and inner-city areas were beset by poverty and crime.
 Racial tension grew in Oakland’s African American community and the revolutionary Black Panther Party was founded there in 1966.
 They became a leading force in the Black power movement.

 Fast forward to today: a good amount of the city has been gentrified.
 Due to an influx of young professionals and the tech boom of San Francisco and the Silicon Valley, drawn by the city’s lower rents and diverse culture, many parts of Oakland have been replaced by downtown lofts, luxury condos, coffee bars, art galleries, and hipster cocktail lounges.

-It is worth mentioning that there are some seedier parts of Oakland where crime and drug addiction are high.
-There are some parts of Oakland where you’ll find trash in the streets.
+It is worth mentioning that there are some rougher parts of Oakland where crime and drug addiction are prevalent.
+There are some parts of Oakland where you’ll find debris and trash in the streets.
 It is what it is.
 Like anywhere else you travel, please be mindful and respectful and enjoy the city for what it is.

 HOW TO GET TO OAKLAND, CALIFORNIA

 In my opinion, Oakland has one of the best, hassle-free airports in all of California.
 Not only is it conveniently located to the freeway, accessible by train, and uncrowded inside, but also because of the fact that you can snag some really great travel deals going to and from OAK.
 Not only is it an international airport (so you can get to most places you’ll want to go), but it’s also a hub for budget airline flights.
 Even if you are just trying to visit San Francisco only, the Oakland airport is the way to go.